diantonioandrea/diantonioandrea/README.md

 ## Interests

 At the moment, I am exploring the following topics:
-- Numerical Analysis and Numerical Methods for Partial Differential Equations such as **DG**.
+- Numerical Analysis and Numerical Methods for Partial Differential Equations such as the Discontinuous Galërkin Method.
 - Numerical Linear Algebra.
 - Probability and Stochastic Processes.